Smoking Meat

 • Prevents mold from forming on fermented sausages.

 The smell in an ethnic meat store specializing in smoked products can be overwhelming.
-This experience is not shared with our supermarkets since their products are rarely properly smoked and they are vacuum-sealed to prolong shelf life.
-Certain classical sausages are smoked for up to 3 days and in today’s era it is hard to imagine a manufacturer that will do that.
+This experience is not shared with our supermarkets since their products are rarely properly smoked; besides, they are vacuum-sealed, preventing us from sensing the aroma.
+Certain classical sausages are smoked for up to 3 days, and in today’s era, it is hard to imagine a manufacturer that will do that.
 To survive the frantic pace of today’s market, water is pumped into the meat, chemicals are added for aesthetic and preservation reasons, and smoking is virtually eliminated by adding liquid smoke.
-As long as the ingredients are not on the list of chemicals that present danger to us, the Food and Drug Administration does not care what goes into the meat.
-Taste plays a secondary role, as long as the price is good people will buy the product and supermarkets will keep renewing orders.
-Smoking to preserve meat’s keeping qualities is of less importance today because we can keep the product in a refrigerator or almost indefinitely in a freezer.
-Originally, curing and smoking was used solely for preservation purposes; today it’s done for the love of its flavor.
+As long as the ingredients are not on the list of chemicals that present danger, the Food and Drug Administration does not care what goes into the meat.
+Taste plays a secondary role; as long as the price is good, people will buy the product, and supermarkets will keep renewing orders.
+Smoking to preserve meat’s qualities is of less importance today because we can keep the product in a refrigerator or almost indefinitely in a freezer.
+Originally, curing and smoking were only for preservation purposes; today, it’s done for the love of its flavor.

 2. Cooking.
-This step determines the design and quality of your smokehouse as it needs temperature controls, a reliable heat supply and good insulation to hold the temperature when the weather gets cold.
-If cooking is performed outside the smokehouse, the unit can be incredibly simple, for example an empty cardboard box.
+This step determines the design and quality of your smokehouse, as it needs temperature controls, a reliable heat supply, and good insulation to hold the temperature when the weather gets cold.
+This is needed if meats will be baked in a smokehouse after smoking.
+If cooking is performed outside the smokehouse, the unit can be incredibly simple, for example, an empty cardboard box.
+Then, the meats are cooked in water, which is the most popular and practical method.

-After smoking is done we increase the temperature to about 170° F (76° C) to start cooking.
-The smoked meats must be cooked to 154° F (68° C) internal temperature and here the quality and insulation of the smoker plays an important role.
-Nevertheless, the main smoking process is performed below 160° F (71° C).
+After smoking is done, we increase the temperature to about 170-185° F (76-85° C) to start baking in a smokehouse.
+The smoked meats must be cooked to 154° F (68° C) internal temperature, and here, the quality and insulation of the smoker play an important role.
+Nevertheless, the main smoking process is performed below 160° F (71° C), usually at 140° F (60° C).
+Cooking in water (poaching) is performed below the boiling point of water, usually at 176° F (80° C).

 Cooking pot